SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="predictimage"></a>
 # **Predictimage**
-> Prediction Predictimage (string deploymentName, string modelName, System.IO.Stream image = null)
+> Prediction Predictimage (string modelURI, System.IO.Stream image = null)

 Run inference on the input array, using input image file from multipart form data.